 Ostlers at Number 1

-Ostlers at Number 1 has been around under different ownership for some time, but when current owner Ben Nelsey and head chef Richard Deim took over the reins in 2014, they truly transformed the restaurant into a little slice of Europe in the heart of Worcester.
+Ostlers at Number 1 has been around under different ownership for some time, but when current owner Ben Nelsey and head chef Richard Deim took the reins in 2014, they truly transformed the restaurant into a little slice of Europe in the heart of Worcester.
 Locally sourced produce abounds on Ostlers’ menu, with starters like duck liver paté with Pershore plum chutney and melba toast featured alongside mains like Herefordshire blade of beef with horseradish mash, kale, parsnip crisps, and jus.
-Desserts include cheeseboards and indulgent offerings like sticky spice apple cake with vanilla custard and toffee ice cream, while Ostlers’ concise but comprehensive wine list is bound to impress any budding oenophile.
+Desserts include cheeseboards and indulgent sweet treats like sticky spice apple cake with vanilla custard and toffee ice cream, while Ostlers’ concise but comprehensive wine list is bound to impress any budding oenophile.